 Five large glaciers flow from the slopes of Mt Denali.
 One, The Ruth Glacier, flows to the southeast into the Ruth Amphitheater, where adventurers can stay in the remote Don Sheldon mountain house.

 Denali National Park

 Mt.
-Denali resides in Alaska’s 6 million acre Denali National Park in the interior of the state.
+Denali resides in Alaska’s 6 million acres Denali National Park in the interior of the state.
 Life abounds in the park surrounding Mt.
 Denali.
-Hundreds of species of flowering plants as well as mosses, lichens, and fungi cover the ground.
+Hundreds of species of flowering plants, as well as mosses, lichens, and fungi, cover the ground.
 Caribou, moose, and grizzly bears roam the land, and smaller rodents and birds occupy the earth and sky.

 Mt.
 Denali towers over Alaskas interior landscape, making it visible from vantage points on all sides, spanning hundreds of miles.
 The Parks Highway connects Alaska’s two biggest cities, Fairbanks and Anchorage.
 Along this 350 mile roadway, Mt.
 Denali is visible from numerous vantage points.

 Tourists and residents alike are often treated to a view of Denali on their drive North as they come through Willow, Alaska.
 The mountain is seldom completely clear, but often glimpses are seen through the clouds.